franco23034565/franco_fedora_script/README.md

 ```

 ## Description
+**This two scripts are created only for personal use, if the script break your system(idk how but if that happened), I have no responsibility for that.**

 This script is for Fedora 37 and above.
 It installs some packages and configures some things.
 Including the following:
 - add fastestmirror=true and parallel downloads=10 to dnf config file